philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

     }
 ...
 ```
 Again, we used a ternary operator to determine which state to return.
 If all the reducer functions return the same state sent to it, then the current state object `state` is returned, not the newly constructed state `newState`.
-With this, our test cases passes.
+With this, our test cases pass.

 # Bundling our Redux library with Rollup